PyHDI/Pyverilog/pages.md

 * Python (2.7, 3.3 or later)
 * Icarus Verilog (0.9.6 or later)
-   - vparser.preprocessor.py uses 'iverilog -E' command instead of the preprocessor.
+   - pyverilog.vparser.preprocessor.py uses 'iverilog -E' command as the preprocessor.
    - 'apt-get install iverilog'
 * Graphviz and Pygraphviz (Python3 does not support Pygraphviz)
-   - graphgen.py in dataflow and controlflow.py in controlflow (without --nograph option) use Pygraphviz with Python 2.7.
+   - pyverilog.dataflow.graphgen and pyverilog.controlflow.controlflow (without --nograph option) use Pygraphviz (on Python 2.7).
-   - If you do not use graphgen.py and controlflow.py (without --nograph) option, Python 3 is OK.
+   - If you do not use graphgen and controlflow (without --nograph) option, Python 3.x is fine.
 * Jinja2 (2.7 or later)
    - ast\_code\_generator requires jinja2 module.
-   - 'pip3 install jinja2'
+   - 'pip3 install jinja2' (for Python 3.x) or 'pip install jinja2' (for Python 2.7)

 Tools